ni/monodrive-documentation/docs/LV_client/utilities/mono_build_name.md

 named "Configuration" wire that outputs to this input.

 - **Name:**  Name appended to the type of sensor.
-For example if the type of sensor is Camera and its name is "Front", the resulting name will be "Camera_Front.bin"
+For example, if the type of sensor is Camera and its name is "Front", the resulting name will be "Camera_Front.bin".

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.